carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ## More resources

-Check the operators [documentation](https://www.nextflow.io/docs/latest/operator.html) on Nextflow web site.
+Theses are just a few of the operators see the operators [documentation](https://www.nextflow.io/docs/latest/operator.html) on Nextflow web site for more deatils.

 {: .output}
 {% include links.md %}